vposd/ts-randomizer/docs/TRANSFORMER.md

-# Transformer
+# Typescript transformer

-## How to use the custom transformer
+## How to use the custom typescript transformer
 Unfortunately, TypeScript itself does not currently provide any easy way to use custom transformers (See https://github.com/Microsoft/TypeScript/issues/14419).
 The followings are the example usage of the custom transformer.